 The Trust continues to seek opportunities to engage with local schools with the ultimate aim of building a family of schools of exceptional quality.

-Hedingham School T-Level Block
+T-Level offer

-The new state of the art T-Level block is now complete and open to our first cohort of T-Level students studying Digital Business Services.
+This is our second year of delivering the T-Level programme in our state of the art T-Level block and we have welcomed our second cohort of T-Level students studying Digital Business Services.